michidk/swiftcontrol/README.md

 ## Supported Apps
 - MyWhoosh
-- indieVelo / Training Peaks
+- TrainingPeaks Virtual / indieVelo
 - Biketerra.com (they do offer native integration already - check it out)
 - Rouvy (most Zwift devices are already supported by Rouvy)
 - any other!
 You can add custom mapping and adjust touch points or keyboard shortcuts to your liking